-Your TAP Bank Balance is displayed in Kronos and on your pay advice each pay period.
-The number of hours you earn each pay period is based on your benefit service date and the hours worked during the pay period.
-TAP time cannot be used before it begins to appear on your pay advice and you must have enough hours in your TAP Bank Balance to be paid for time off.
+Your TAP bank balance is displayed in Kronos and on your payslip in Workday each pay period.
+The number of hours you earn each pay period is based on your benefit service date and your qualified hours during the pay period (qualified hours outlined below).
+TAP time can be used once it appears on your payslip and you have enough hours in your TAP bank to be paid for the requested time off.

 If you are a new associate

 If you are a new associate, you will earn TAP as you are eligible.
 You cannot use any earned TAP during your first three months of employment (your “introductory period”).
 Any time missed during this period will be taken as unpaid.
 You will be able to use TAP from the beginning of the pay period following your introductory period.
 If you leave OhioHealth before completing your introductory period, you will forfeit all of the TAP hours you have earned during the introductory period.

 Qualified hours include all paid hours up to 80 hours per pay period for time worked, including:

 - Volunteer events

 TAP is not earned on any paid hours not listed above.